 - Students from Texas scored higher in their Math skills than any other portion of the country (1)

-- Students in Texas scored higher in their science skills than any other portion of the country (1)
+- In Texas, students scored higher in their science skills than any other portion of the country (1)

 - Fourth grade students in California scored lower than the national average in their math skills (1)